Harshv140702/Yolo-Football-Analysis/README.md

 To track camera motion, **OpenCV’s Perspective Transformer** is utilized.
 This transformation helps in compensating for changes in camera angles and movements.
 Furthermore, by integrating real-world dimensions of a football field, the perspective transform is employed to estimate the speed of players.
 However, speed calculations are currently restricted to the **middle of the field**, leading to certain limitations.

 ## Observed Limitations
 One of the key challenges faced during implementation was **player misclassification** by KMeans.
 Specifically, **Player 19** often gets misclassified.
 Another major limitation is the **restriction of speed calculation to the middle of the field**, which prevents obtaining a comprehensive speed analysis across the entire playing area.
-Thus, several calculations are **hardcoded** for this specific imput video, reducing the flexibility and adaptability of the approach.
+Calculations such as perspective transformation have been hardcoded to this video, using empirical data for dimensions of football fields.

 ## Suggested Improvements
 To enhance the accuracy and robustness of the project, several improvements can be considered.
 Kmeans can be used with more random initializations in order to enhance accuracy.
 A more advanced clustering technique, such as **DBSCAN or a supervised classification model**, could improve player differentiation.
 Moreover, speed estimation could be refined by dynamically adapting the **field transformation** across different sections of the pitch.
 Finally, automating parameter adjustments would improve generalizability, making the solution applicable to multiple video inputs.